Release Date: 10/24/2006

 Available Exclusively On

 These classic compilations from publishers are hit and miss.
 They can either be amazing (Midway Arcade Treasure 2) or complete crap.
-Reloaded falls kind of in between.
+Reloaded falls kind of in-between.
 Here we have some great Capcom games like Street Fighter II, 1943, Ghost & Goblins, and Knights of the Round.
 On the other hand, we have multiple versions of one game which is completely unnecessary where other games could have been.
-Do we need two version of 1943?
+Do we need two versions of 1943?
 Three version of SF2?
 3 versions of Ghost & Goblins?
 No, we don’t.
-Instead just give us the superior versions.
+Instead, just give us the superior versions.